-The City of Halifax is the capital city of Nova Scotia located within the ancestral lands of the Mi'kmaq indigenous people and is home to over 439K residents.
+The City of Halifax is the capital city of Nova Scotia, located within the ancestral lands of the Mi'kmaq indigenous people and is home to over 465.7K residents.
 The population of Halifax increased by 9.1% from 2016 to 2021.
-Halifax real estate prices increased by 7.3% from August 2021 to August 2022 and the average price of a home in Halifax is $472,473.
-The number of sales decreased by 29.7% in the same period.
-Halifax home prices rose by a steep 30.7% between January 2021 and January 2022, which made its cost of housing too high for some locals.
+Halifax real estate prices increased by 10.6% from June 2022 to June 2024, and the average price of a home in Halifax in June 2024 was $595k.
+The number of sales decreased by 20% in the same period.
+Halifax home prices have been on the rise since the pandemic due to an increase in demand from migrants, making the market unaffordable for many locals.

 I know my home’s Assessment value